 b) Teachers must be between 25 and 45 years old.

-If you've been around teacher recruitment in Thailand for as long as I have, then you'll know that by insisting on the above requirements, you are narrowing your field down to almost non-existent - if you're a government school somewhere out in the boondocks that is.
+If you've been around teacher recruitment in Thailand for as long as we have, then you'll know that by insisting on the above requirements, you are narrowing your field down to almost non-existent - if you're a government school somewhere out in the boondocks that is.

 Let's get the age specification out of the way first.
 "Teacher must be between the ages of 25 and 45"